 Bigfoot may also use your information for other purposes disclosed to you from time to time.

-In addition, application and mobile-optimized version of our website may have location-based features.
+In addition, application and mobile-optimized versions of our website may have location-based features.
 To deliver these features, we may collect and use location data provided by your mobile device.
-For example, we may offer shopping features that allow you to get information about local merchants.
 By using such applications, you consent to the collection and use of your mobile device location data for purposes of delivering these location-based features.

 HOW DOES BIGFOOT SHARE PERSONAL INFORMATION?

 Bigfoot and its service providers collect personal information about you by using cookies, tracking pixels, web beacons and other technologies (collectively, “Tools”).
 We use this information to better understand, customize and improve user experience with our website, Services, the application and other offerings as well as to manage our advertising.
 This information can make your use of our Services easier and more meaningful by allowing Bigfoot and our service providers to provide better service, customize sites based on consumer preferences, compile statistics, provide you with more relevant advertisements based on your interests, analyze trends and otherwise administer and improve our Services.
 If we have collected your personal information, we may associate this personal data with information gathered through the Tools.

 Your web browser can be set to allow you to control whether you will accept cookies, reject cookies, or to notify you each time a cookie is sent to your browser.
 If your browser is set to reject cookies, websites that are cookie-enabled will not recognize you when you return to the website, and some website functionality may be lost.
 The Help section of your browser may tell you how to prevent your browser from accepting cookies.
 To find out more about cookies, visit www.aboutcookies.org.